 In the popular Great Events from History style, this new addition to the series puts an emphasis on events that shaped early American history.
 This two-volume set takes readers on a journey across the Atlantic Ocean to discover the New World through the settlement of the first English colonies.

-Virtually any schoolchild knows that Christopher Columbus, a Genoan by birth but sailing under the flag of King Ferdinand II of Aragon and Queen Isabella I of Castile, opened the Americas to exploration by European adventurers.
+Virtually every schoolchild knows that Christopher Columbus, a Genoan by birth but sailing under the flag of King Ferdinand II of Aragon and Queen Isabella I of Castile, opened the Americas to exploration by European adventurers.
 His three voyages to the New World were just the start of a massive cultural and economic exchange between the countries of Europe and what would become those of the Americas, including the future United States.

 In the roughly two and a half centuries following Columbus’s historic voyages, numerous others from Spain, Portugal, France, and Italy launched exploratory expeditions to what became the United States.

-These volumes profile the lives and expeditions of such figures as
+These volumes profile the lives and expeditions of such figures as:

 - Juan Ponce de León in Florida